 - Create recommendations to prevent recurrence

-- Fill out the Preliminary Investigation section of the Joint Accident/Incident Investigation Form (DOCX, 148KB)
+- Fill out the Preliminary Investigation section – Part A of the Joint Accident/Incident Investigation Form (DOCX, 148KB)

-The preliminary investigation should focus on what is being done immediately to stop a similar incident or injury from occurring and should note
+The preliminary investigation should focus on what is being done immediately to stop a similar incident.
+It notes:

-- Identified unsafe conditions, acts or procedures that may have contributed to the incident
+- Unsafe conditions, acts or procedures that may have contributed to the incident

-- The interim corrective actions taken to prevent a recurrence of the incident
+- Interim corrective actions taken to prevent the incident from happening again

-- When any corrective actions not yet implemented will be taken
+- Corrective actions yet to be taken and when

-- The dates the interim measures were implemented
+- The dates the interim corrective actions were implemented

 - The date the preliminary investigation was completed